 Last month I was introduced to the Sportline company by means of their highly innovative HydraCoach Intelligent Water Bottle.
-This month I have the pleasure of reviewing their TQR 775 Analog Heart Rate Watch.
+This month I have the pleasure of reviewing their TQR 775 Analog Heart Rate Watch, which is cool, but still doesn’t make our list of the coolest gadget for men.

 Anyone even remotely into fitness knows that heart rate monitoring is essential to overall health awareness.
 Knowing your maximum and resting heart rate can tell your a great deal about your body from cholesterol to fat burning and is the stepping stone to good health.